Scapular Stabilization Exercises

 Once you have regained some strength in the scapular stabilisers, it is important to add in stretches too.
 Tightness around the front of the shoulder and in the upper traps, typically from poor posture, affects how the shoulder blade moves so it is worth doing:

 If you are not sure what is causing your shoulder pain, check out our shoulder pain diagnosis section for help working out what is wrong, or find out more about common shoulder problems and how to treat them.
+Or if you have any lumps or bumps in the area, check out the lump on back of shoulder article.

 Related Articles